Our Verdict

 Carpet Performance

-Even though it created a suction seal that I could feel on low pile carpet, when we weighed the total debris it collected, I could see it wasn't able to suck up much of the sand that slipped down into the carpet weaves.
+Even though it created a suction seal that we could feel on low-pile carpet, when we weighed the total debris it collected, we could see that it wasn't able to suck up much of the sand that had slipped down into the carpet weaves.

 When we drill down into the high pile performance data, we see that the Elite CSV Max struggled to collect just 20% of the sand, rice, and Cheerios mixture.

-It seemed to pick up the easy debris on top but rolled over anything remotely buried in the high carpet weave.
+It seemed to pick up the easy debris on top, but rolled over anything remotely buried in the high carpet weave.
 This vacuum felt like it was gliding across the thick carpet.
-I think it couldn't pick up anything deeper than surface-level material.
+We think it couldn't pick up anything deeper than surface-level material.

 Hardwood Performance